Jump to menu

 …There is much to despair in the present of Haiti, but the revolution is a lifelong struggle and we will not forget…

-The influence for HKW’s second edition of Bwa Kayiman—Tout Moun se Moun derives from Haitian poet and former communist-activist René Depestre, whose poetry greatly contributed to reflections around relationality and humanité.
-As stated in his poem ‘Une conscience en fleur pour autrui’:
+HKW’s second edition of Bwa Kayiman—Tout Moun se Moun takes its cue from Haitian poet, novelist, and activist René Depestre’s poem ‘Une conscience en fleur pour autrui’ and its emphasis on relationality and humanité

 Ma joie est de savoir que tu es moi